Oflameo/pittmesh_dns/setup.md

 The DNS service isn't enabled or started by default.
 If you are using systemd you can login and use the following to get the DNS service enabled and started.
-The following command must be ran with elevated permissions.
+The following commands must be ran with elevated permissions.

     systemctl enable bind9
     systemctl start bind9

-After the DNS server is provisioned it will update itself every hour on the 55 minuite by executing `pmd-update.yml` with ansible via cron by pulling down the target git repository, writing template/bind/db.pittmesh.j2 to /etc/bind/db.pittmesh and passing it through a jinja2 filter and reloading the bind9 DNS service.
+After the DNS server is provisioned it will update itself every hour on the 55 minuite by executing `pmd-update.yml` with ansible via cron by pulling down the target git repository, writing `template/bind/db.pittmesh.j2` to `/etc/bind/db.pittmesh` and passing it through a jinja2 filter and reloading the bind9 DNS service.
 The jinja template is used to generate the serial number for the bind9 resource records for Pittmesh DNS so that the records are updated whenever they are changed.
 If the serial number isn't changed DNS resource record updates will fail.
-The serial number is the epoch of the last time pmd-update.yml was run after there was a change to template/bind/db.pittmesh.j2 in the git repository.
+The serial number is the epoch of the last time `pmd-update.yml` was run after there was a change to `template/bind/db.pittmesh.j2` in the git repository.

 ##Getting Resource Records added.
 To get resource records for your services on Pittmesh you can go about it in two ways.
-You could clone the repository, edit template/bind/db.pittmesh.j2 and send a pull request.
+You could clone the repository, edit `template/bind/db.pittmesh.j2` and send a pull request.
 You can also open an incident on Github for your the for your resources.
 You need to include at minimal your desired hostname and a valid Pittmesh IP address to get your host added.

-The standard domain extension for all Pittmesh services are '.pittmesh'.
+The standard domain extension for all Pittmesh services are `.pittmesh`.
 Currently we don't have a Policy on subdomains.

 ##OpenWrt Router Setup